endurantgames/cosmiclegends/src/classes/kid.md

 :   *Prerequisite: You can't have another __Pet__ Ability.*

     You have an unusually intelligent pet or companion that accompanies you on your heroic adventures.
-This partner has three Core Power Words -- one matching your Totem Nature Power Word, and two others from the Totem Personal Power Words List -- that you can use for free without spending Might, each once per Hero Phase.
+    This partner has three Core Power Words --
+    *revise this part*, and two others from the *revise this part too* ~~Totem Personal Power Words List~~ -- that you can use for free without spending Might, each once per Hero Phase.
 Your animal partner's Health and Might equal the Volume.